 Located close to picnic and social areas, the playscape is designed for the use of children of different ages and abilities, inviting children to climb, clamber and use their imagination when playing.
 Discovery gardens, climbing wall and lookouts form part of the experience.
 Mimicking the grandeur of the dolerite escarpments on kunanyi/Mt Wellington, terraced rock walls protect the area from wind.

 The playscape was developed using feedback from local schools and a range of stakeholders and community groups to create a space that is really special for families.

 Barbecue and picnic facilities

 There are five barbecue sites available for use, with two of the undercover barbecue areas bookable for a fee.
 The other three sites are available for anyone to use.

 Four social areas with tables are available in the vicinity of the barbecues and pizza ovens.
 The barbecue and picnic areas overlook the playscape to the east.
 Other tables are spread throughout the playscape so that parents can keep an eye on their children at play.

 Two barbecue pavilions, Savige Pavillion and Gellibrand Pavillion, are available to be booked and reserved for public use, between 8am to 9pm (during daylight savings) and 8am to 4pm (non-daylight savings periods).
-The minimum booking time is two hours, with a cost of $20 per hour.
+The minimum booking time is two hours.

 Uncovered barbecue sites remain available for use without a booking or fee.

 Two wood-fired ovens are available for use at Legacy Park, from community groups and organisations to small gatherings of families and friends.
 Whether you're making bread, pizza or something more adventurous, a wood-fired oven, reaching temperatures of up to 500°C, is a unique way to cook.